soapbox-pub/rebased/docs/configuration/cheatsheet.md

       * `:users_manage_activation_state`
         * Allows admins to activate and deactivate accounts.
 This also allows them to see deactivated users through the Mastodon API.
       * `:users_manage_tags`
-        * Allows you to set and remove tags for users.
-This can be useful in combination with MRF policy `Pleroma.Web.ActivityPub.MRF.TagPolicy`.
+        * Allows admins to set and remove tags for users.
+This can be useful in combination with MRF policies, such as `Pleroma.Web.ActivityPub.MRF.TagPolicy`.
       * `:users_manage_credentials`
         * Allows you to trigger a password reset and set new credentials
       * `:users_delete`